strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 8 Apr 2025 --

+- Delete button correctly displays an action confirmation on click, clicking yes deletes the order from the backend and displays a confirmation modal.

 -- 7 Apr 2025 --

 - Delete button sets context for a confirmation modal to be displayed on click.